 The IEA report showed that the United States has now joined Australian and Qatar as one of the top three suppliers of gas to an international export market, after boosting its export capabilities.

 On the upside, however, a reduction in exports could lead to more gas being released onto the local market, which should translate into lower prices for generators, which could, in turn, be passed on to Australian electricity users.

 The Australian Government, however, says it has faith in the gas sector.
 A spokesman for Energy Minister Angus Taylor told Renew Economy: “The IEA forecasts in its Gas Report 2020 that global natural gas consumption will continue to grow by an average of 1.5 percent per year over the period 2019 to 2025.”

 “This is despite an expected single-year decrease in 2020 as a result of COVID-19,” the spokesperson for Angus Taylor said.
 “The IEA forecasts that global LNG trade will increase 21 percent on 2019 levels by 2025, driven by emerging Asian markets including China and India.”

 Concerned about your natural gas bills?
 Let Leading Edge Energy help.

 Price fluctuations, a gas market meltdown, and the current economic uncertainty due to the global pandemic are just some reasons you might want to stay on top of your business’ natural gas contracts.
 But even without those factors, it’s always a good idea to make sure you’re getting the best deals from your natural gas provider.

 Don’t know where to start?
 Our veteran energy experts can walk you through the process if you contact us at 1300 852 770.
-Or you can go straight to our 2020 Natural Gas Group Tenders to begin saving on your new commercial natural gas contract.
+Or you can go straight to our 2020 Natural Gas Tenders sign-up page to begin saving on your new commercial natural gas contract.